rudyhb/blockchain-developer-bootcamp-final-project/README.md

 A user mints an NFT ID, which serves as the user's account.
 To authenticate, the user simply has to prove to the web2 site that they own the NFT by signing a challenge.

 No more usernames and passwords!
-All you need to log in to a web2 site is MetaMask (more wallets coming in the future).
+All you need to log in to a web2 site is MetaMask (support for more wallets coming in the future).

 ### Workflow to create NFT
 * User goes to [https://nftid.app/](https://nftid.app/) and clicks to mint a new NFT ID.